HECVAT Category

 Is there a limit to the number of groups to which a user can be assigned?

-This question is asking whether your system places restrictions on how many different security or access groups a single user account can be assigned to.
+Group-membership limits are the subject: whether your system caps how many security or access groups a single user account can belong to.
 In the context of HIPAA compliance, this relates to access control mechanisms.

 HIPA-20